jaroslawhartman/withings-sync/README.md

 Release works via the GitHub [Draft a new Release](https://github.com/jaroslawhartman/withings-sync/releases/new) function.
-The `version` key in `setup.py` will be bumped automatically (Version will be written to setup.py file).
+The `version` key in `pyproject.toml` will be bumped automatically (Version will be written to pyproject.toml file).

 ### Docker Image